Call of the Wild Camps

 10000 Skyline Blvd, Oakland, CA 94619

 Chabot Space and Science Center has interactive exhibits for kids to enjoy, like the science of color.
 Do the apples look appetizing?
-Does your appetite change when you press the button to see their real colors?
+Will your appetite change when you press the button to see their real colors?

 Call of the Wild weekend museum explorers enjoy hands-on learning, like studying lunar ice crystals.